Canadian Expeditionary Force: Casualties

+hospital beds overseas and 12,000 at home.
+It included nearly half of all active physicians and a majority of leaders of the professions.
+They were all needed.
+Of the front-line soldiers over one-third --154,000--were wounded and survived, and four out of five survivors returned to duty.
+However, another 12,000 died of wounds.
+In all another 39,000 soldiers were killed outright.
+Venereal disease became a significant issue, with 29% of all Canadian troops infected by 1915.

 Disbandment

 The Canadian Expeditionary Force was a special force, distinct from the Canadian Militia which mobilized in 1914 on a limited basis for home defence and to assist with the recruitment and training of the Canadian Expeditionary Force.
 In 1918 the militia personnel active in Canada were granted Canadian Expeditionary Force status, to simplify administration in the wake of conscription coming into force.
 Beginning in 1918, in anticipation of the disbandment of the Canadian Expeditionary Force, plans for the re-organization of the militia were initiated, guided largely by the deliberations of the Otter Commission, convened for this purpose.
 Among the commission's recommendations was a plan by which individual units of the Canadian Militia, notably infantry and cavalry regiments, would be permitted to perpetuate the battle honours and histories of the Canadian Expeditionary Force units that had fought during the war.

 During the latter part of the war, the Canadian Military Hospitals Commission reported on provision of employment for members of the Canadian Expeditionary Force on their return to Canada, and the re-education of those who were unable to follow their previous occupations because of disability.